-To include the selected objects in the database documenting process, add the “/so:” switch in the CLI command, followed by the bitwise set for the selection, like shown below:
+To include the selected objects in the database documenting process, add the “/so:” switch in the CLI command, followed by the bitwise set for the selection, as shown below:

 ApexSQLDoc /dbes:AdventureWorks2014 /od:D:\Test\Documentation /so:32 /v /f

-For the database objects, in the Data sources and objects pane under the Database engine, select the Database objects tab.
+For the database objects, in the Data sources and objects pane under the Database engine tab, select the Database objects tab.
 For the selected objects the bitwise set will be automatically created at the bottom of the window, like shown below:

 ApexSQLDoc /dbes:AdventureWorks2014 /od:D:\Test\Documentation /o:26422370103805 /v /f

-After connecting to the server, and selecting the database for processing, from the New project window, expand the Advanced options tab, and choose the Object filter tab, like shown in the image below:
+After connecting to the Server, and selecting the database for processing, from the New project window, expand the Advanced options tab, and choose the Object filter tab, as shown in the image below:

 ApexSQLDiff /d1:AdventureWorks2014 /d2:AdventureWorks2016 /include:4780317 /v /f

-A: Bitwise set is used for practical reasons in order to avoid unnecessary use of the include switch of ApexSQL applications in the CLI if there are more than one object type that will be used in the command line.
+A: Bitwise set is used for practical reasons to avoid unnecessary use of the include switch of ApexSQL applications in the CLI if there is more than one object type that will be used in the command line.